-Lately, the world has turned towards more of a healthy lifestyle than following the reckless diet.
+Lately, the world has turned towards more of a healthy lifestyle than following a reckless diet.
 Being two of the best alt-meat options available, Tofu and Tempeh rule the world of vegan guts.

 Tofu vs Tempeh

 Tofu is a form of thick curd made from soybean.
-Generally given the shape to look like a white spongy brick.
-Being a rich source of protein and low in calories, tofu is often consumed as post-gym food.
+Generally given, the shape looks like a spongy white brick.
+Being a rich source of protein and low in calories, tofu is consumed as post-gym food.

 Tempeh is the cake of fermented soybeans.
 Being originally made in Indonesia by Javanese people, it is one of the famous cuisines available there.